AletheiaWareLLC/spaceservergo/README.md

 spaceservergo
 =============

-This is a Go implementation of a Space Server - an end-to-end encrypted, blockchain storage platform.
+This is a Go implementation of a Space Server - end-to-end encrypted, blockchain-backed, data storage.

 Build
 =====